miadehaan/README_Generator/Develop/README.md

 ## Installation
-install
+Installation instructions...

 ## Usage
-asdf
+This project will be used for...

 ## License
-This application is covered under the BSD 3 license.
+This application is covered under the GPL 3.0 license.

 ## Contributing
-mia
+Mia, Zella, and Jack

 ## Test
-test it
+Test it out...

 ## Questions
 If you have any questions, please contact me at the email below.
 Check out my Github portfolio for more of my projects!

 - Github Username: miadehaan
 - Github Link: (https://miadehaan.github.io/)
-- Github Email: (miadehaan14@gmail.com)
+- Github Email: (mariannedehaan14@gmail.com)